covation-labs/coding-test/README.md

 # Coding Test

-Do you want to join the engineering team at [Prodeasy](https://prodeasy.com)?
+Do you want to join the engineering team at [Prodeasy](https://prodeasy.com) as a UI developer?

 We have created this exercise in order to gain insights into your development skills.
 The focus should be, to apply a well-thought-out solution to create a structure, which is robust and scalable in the time frame provided.
 It’s ok if you are not able to complete the assignment.